soroushesnaashari/soroushesnaashari.github.io/about.md

 In the last two years of my studies, I spent countless hours researching about some related and new fields like Machine Learning, Deep Learning and Data Science.
 I was excited to blend these cutting-edge areas with my foundation in industrial engineering.
 I’m especially interested in how AI and data-driven strategies can unlock new efficiencies and insights.
 Whether analyzing complex systems or working on innovative AI solutions, I enjoy the challenge of turning data into decisions that make a real impact.

 With experience in project management, data science, machine learning, and applied analysis, I thrive in environments that allow me to tackle new challenges and continuously expand my skill set.
-I’m especially excited about exploring new fields like Natural Language Processing (NLP) and Computer Vision which open up even more possibilities for innovative, data-driven solutions.
+I’m especially excited about exploring new fields like Natural Language Processing (NLP) and Computer Vision which open up even more possibilities for innovative and data-driven solutions.
 I look forward to continue my journey as energetic as possible.
 Let’s dive into the endless world of learning!

 <hr>

 ### 👨🏻‍💻 Research Interests

 * <a href="/or/">Operation Research</a>
-* `Machine Learning`
-* `Data Science`
-* `Deep Learning`
-* `Project Management`
+* <a href="/ml&dl/">Machine Learning</a>
-* `Artificial Intelligence`
+* Data Science
+* <a href="/ml&dl/">Deep Learning</a>
+* <a href="/pm/">Project Management</a>
-* `Optimization`
+* Artificial Intelligence
-* `Healthcare`
+* Healthcare